Gary Moore: Style and influences

-Moore was known for having an eclectic career, having performed blues, hard rock, heavy metal and jazz fusion.
-At times he was accused of chasing trends, which Moore denied, stating that he'd always just done what he liked at the time.
-Following Still Got the Blues, Moore distanced himself from his 1980s hard rock image.
-While he still enjoyed rock music in general, he no longer identified himself as a rock guitarist, stating: "I'm not that guy anymore, to be honest with you.
+Moore was known for having an eclectic career having performed blues, hard rock, heavy metal and jazz fusion.
+At times he was accused of chasing trends which Moore denied; he said that he had always just done what he liked at the time.
+After Still Got the Blues, Moore distanced himself from his 1980s hard rock image.
+Although he still enjoyed rock music in general, he no longer identified himself as a rock guitarist, stating: "I'm not that guy anymore, to be honest with you.
 If I go back and listen to some of that stuff, I go, 'Shit.
 Did I really play that?'
-It just sounds quite alien to me in some ways. – It's just not the way I want to play."
-Many of Moore's songs were autobiographical or they dealt with topics important to him.
+It just sounds quite alien to me in some ways–It's just not the way I want to play."
+While he was closely associated with and cited as a heavy influence on the guitar "shred" movement of the 1980s, Moore himself was highly critical of many of its proponents, describing many of the artists associated with the Guitar Institute of Technology and Shrapnel Records as being part of a "conveyor belt production line of guitarists who haven't a lot to say for themselves".
+Many of his songs were autobiographical or they dealt with topics important to him.

 One of Moore's biggest influences was guitarist Peter Green.
-The first time Moore heard Green play was at a performance with John Mayall & the Bluesbreakers, of which he said: "It was an amazing experience just to hear a guitarist walk on stage and plug into this amplifier, which I thought was a pile of shit, and get this incredible sound.
+The first time Moore heard Green play was at a performance with John Mayall & the Bluesbreakers.
+Describing the show Moore said, "It was an amazing experience just to hear a guitarist walk on stage and plug into this amplifier, which I thought was a pile of shit, and get this incredible sound.
 He was absolutely fantastic, everything about him was so graceful."
 Moore eventually met Green in January 1970 when Skid Row toured with Green's band Fleetwood Mac.
-The two became friends and Green later sold his 1959 Gibson Les Paul to Moore.
+The two became friends and Green later sold his 1959 Gibson Les Paul (nicknamed "Greeny") to Moore.
 Another major influence of Moore's was Eric Clapton, whom he first heard on the John Mayall & The Bluesbreakers album Blues Breakers with Eric Clapton.
-Moore later described this as a life-changing experience: "Within two seconds of the opening track, I was blown away.
+To Moore it was a life-changing experience, "Within two seconds of the opening track, I was blown away.
 The guitar sound itself was so different.
 You could hear the blues in it, but prior to that all the guitar you heard in rock, well pop, music had been very staid, very polite.
 Just listen to the early Beatles and The Shadows to see what I mean.
 They were great, but Eric Clapton transcended it completely."
-Some of Moore's other early influences included Jeff Beck, George Harrison, Jimi Hendrix, Hank Marvin, John Mayall, and Mick Taylor.
+Some of Moore's other early influences were Jeff Beck, George Harrison, Jimi Hendrix, Hank Marvin, John Mayall and Mick Taylor.
 He also cited Albert King and B.B.
-King as influences.
+King as being influential to his performances.